exoscale/terms/dpa.markdown

 Agreements.
 Terms not defined herein shall have the meaning as set forth in the Principal Agreements.

-This Agreement is applicable starting March 15th, 2025, and binding at Company's acceptance date, as stored in the legal section of Company's account at Exoscale.
+This Agreement is applicable starting May 5th, 2025, and binding at Company's acceptance date, as stored in the legal section of Company's account at Exoscale.